meshplay/meshplay/docs/pages/extensibility/providers.md

 ### Remote Providers

 The use of a Remote Provider, puts Meshplay into multi-user mode and requires user authentication.
 This provides security for the public-facing Meshplay UI as the remote provider enforces identity with authentication and authorization.
 You should also use a remote provider when your use of Meshplay is ongoing or used in a team environment (used by multiple people).
-This can be seen when using Meshplay Playground, where a user is prompted to login through the _Layer5 Meshplay Cloud_ remote provider.
+This can be seen when using Meshplay Playground, where a user is prompted to login through the _KhulnaSoft Meshplay Cloud_ remote provider.
 Visit [Meshplay Playground](https://playground.meshplay.khulnasofy.com/) to experience this.

 A specific remote provider can be enforced in a Meshplay instance by passing the name of the provider with the env variable `PROVIDER`.